 The National University of Singapore Society (NUSS) operates three clubhouses.
 The NUSS Guild House Suntec City is one of them.
 The largest one is at the NUS campus at Kent Ridge.
-A new one has recently opened up on Mandalay Road.
+A new one has recently opened up on Mandalay Road (read about our visit to NUSS Mandalay here).
 We had a lunch of western and local delights at the NUSS Guild House Suntec City Bistro & Bar.

 The NUSS Guild House Suntec City Bistro & Bar is the heart of the Suntec clubhouse.
 I don’t think that there are any sporting facilities at this location.
 The Bistro is a good-sized restaurant.
 The best seats are those along the window that looks out to the Suntec fountain and Millenia Walk.
 The Bar is not connected to the Bistro.
 It is a few doors away.
 We will deal with the Bar later.